3 people injured after boat crashes onto jetty in Narragansett

 NARRAGANSETT, R.I.
-(WPRI) — A boat ran up on a jetty in Narragansett on Sunday night leading to a massive rescue response.
+(WPRI) — Three people were injured after the boat they were on ran up on a jetty in Narragansett on Sunday night.

-It happened around 7:30 p.m. near Jerusalem, not far from where the ferry boats come in and out.
+It happened just after 7:30 p.m. near Jerusalem, not far from where the ferry boats travel in and out.

 The vessel was wedged atop the rocks and first responders from Narragansett and South Kingstown could be seen stationed in the area of Beach Row and Succotash Road.